We operate using two basic fees: Creative Fee and Post Production Fee.

 Standard license is 10 years, however this can be extended for an additional fee.

 Third-party usage is not included with our standard licensing.
-Others interesting in using the images must obtain appropriate usage license from us in order to avoid infringement.
+Others interested in using the images must obtain appropriate usage license from us in order to avoid infringement.

 Just shoot us an email with details on which image(s) and we’ll send you back an invoice followed by a link to download the image(s).